 The benefits of massage and the elderly have been linked with improving blood flow and immunity, reducing blood pressure, and accelerating the healing process.
 It is also an effective coping and management technique for seniors suffering from chronic pain, such as arthritis.
 In fact, massage therapy has the ability to positively affect nearly every one of the body's systems.

 If your aging loved one suffers from sleep problems, meanwhile, massage offers yet another benefit.
-According to the American Massage therapy Association (AMTA), massage can improve both quality and quantity of sleep in the elderly, and for people suffering from a number of debilitating chronic conditions, such as cancer, migraines, and lower back pain.
+According to the American Massage therapy Association (AMTA), massage can improve both the quality and quantity of sleep in the elderly, and for people suffering from a number of debilitating chronic conditions, such as cancer, migraines, and lower back pain.

 Research further suggests that massage has therapeutic benefits in the treatment of Alzheimer's patients because it promotes relaxation and facilitates communication.